SethRobinson/GPTAvatar/README.md

 License:  BSD style attribution, see [LICENSE.md](LICENSE.md)

+Interested in Education and AI?
+Check out this paper I collaborated on: Fink, M. C., Robinson, S. A., & Ertl, B. (2024, March 27).
+AI-Based Avatars Are Changing the Way We Learn and Teach: Benefits and Challenges. https://doi.org/10.35542/osf.io/jt83m

 This is a technology test that uses APIs from OpenAI, ElevenLabs, and Google to allow a 3D AI character to converse with using a microphone.

 It includes three "scenarios":